konstantinjdobler/nlp-research-template/README.md

 ```bash
 docker run -it --gpus='device=0' --ipc=host -v "($pwd)":/workspace -w /workspace <IMAGENAME> bash
 ```
 The `--gpus='device=0'` flag (change this to use the GPUs you actually want) selects the GPU with index `0` for the container.
-Inside the container you can now execute your training-script as before.
+Inside the container you can now execute your training script as before.

 This template provides a shell script which you can use with `bash ./scripts/console.sh`, so you do not have to type this command out every time.
 Just remember to modify it accordingly, before you start your experiment.